pw32x/gg2c/README.md

        * FRAME_TRIGGER_SPAWN <X> <Y> : will fire a trigger with an XY position.
    * Anim Properties.
 Anim Properties are used to inform the exporter about certain settings.
 The only Anim Property currenly supports is:
        * ANIMPROP_OFFSET <X> <Y> : sets the origin of the entire animation.
 Be default the origin is at the top left corner.
 This lets you specify somewhere else.

+# Loading Exported Tile Data to VDP

+   In SGDK, use VDP_loadTileData like so:
+   VDP_loadTileData(myGGAnimation->allSpriteData, *vdpTileIndex, myGGAnimation->totalTiles, 1);

+# Working with GGAnimations

+   In the **types** folder, you'll find .C and .H files that'll help you work with GG Animations in your project.
+They've been ripped from my projects and removed of any game specific types so they might need a bit of bootstrapping to be useful.